What You Will Learn

 - How to identify ICS assets and their network topologies and how to monitor ICS hotspots for abnormalities and threats.
-Methodologies such as ICS network security monitoring and approaches to reducing the control system threat landscape will be introduced and reinforced.
+The course will introduce and reinforce methodologies such as ICS network security monitoring and approaches to reducing the control system threat landscape.

-- How to analyze ICS malware and extract the most important information needed to quickly scope the environment and understand the nature of the threat.
+- How to analyze ICS threats and extract the most important information needed to quickly scope the environment and understand the nature of the threat.

-- How to operate through an attack and gain the information necessary to instruct teams and decision-makers on when operations must shut down, or if it is safe to respond to the threat and continue operations.
+- How to operate through an attack and gain the information necessary to instruct teams and decision-makers on whether operations must shut down or it is safe to respond to the threat and continue operations.

-- How to use multiple security disciplines in conjunction with each other to leverage an active defense and safeguard the ICS, all reinforced with hands-on labs and technical concepts.
+- How to use multiple security disciplines in tandem to leverage an active defense and safeguard an ICS, all reinforced with hands-on labs and technical concepts.

-Industrial control system (ICS) security professionals must be able to leverage internal and external threat intelligence to critically analyze threats, extract indicators of compromise (IOCs), and guide security teams to find threats in the environment.
-Today you will learn how threat intelligence is generated, how to critically analyze reports, and the basic tenets of active defense functions.
+Industrial control system (ICS) security professionals must be able to leverage internal and external threat intelligence to critically analyze threats, extract indicators of compromise (IOCs), document tactics, techniques, and procedures (TTPs), and guide security teams to find threats in the environment.
+On this first course day students will learn how threat intelligence is generated, how to critically analyze reports, and the basic tenets of active defense functions.
 Students will become better analysts and critical thinkers by learning skills useful in day-to-day operations, regardless of their jobs and roles.
-This day features four hands-on labs that include building a Programmable Logic Controller (PLC), identifying information available about assets online through Shodan, completing an analysis of competing hypotheses, and ingesting threat intelligence reports to guide their practices over the rest of the labs in the course.
+This day features five hands-on labs that include building a Programmable Logic Controller (PLC), identifying information available about assets online through Shodan, completing an analysis of competing hypotheses, visualizing the attack space, and ingesting threat intelligence reports to guide their practices over the rest of the labs in the course.